rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 ↓

-We should use `null` instead, as it enabled strict type declaration in form of `?Product` since PHP 7.1:
+We should use `null` instead, as it enabled strict type declaration in the form of `?Product` since PHP 7.1:

 ```diff
 -public function getProduct()